micahg/plugin.video.tsngo/README.md

   * some streams don't play -- needs further investigation

 ## TODO
-* Fix all streams
+* Fix spinner on top of dialogs
-* Add loading popups
-* Add error popups